What is neurodiversity?

 Are Hogan assessments valid for measuring psychological characteristics of neurodiverse groups?

 We have no reason to expect that the validity of our personality assessments will differ for neurodivergent people.
 Validity concerns the degree to which our assessments predict outcomes of interest.
-Our assessments ask about a person’s behavioural tendencies (e.g., “I am careful about my work”), and our reports recommend candidates for jobs to the degree to which those behavioural tendencies are important for success in that job.
-In many cases, the behavioural tendencies related to job success are empirically derived (i.e., we have done studies to show that people who score higher on a given scale perform better at certain jobs).
+Our assessments ask about a person’s behavioural tendencies (e.g., “I am careful about my work”), and provide fit recommendations based on tendencies that are important for success in that job.
+In many cases, the behavioural tendencies related to job success are empirically derived (i.e., we have done studies to show that people who score higher on a given scale perform better at a certain job).
 While there is limited research on this topic, there is no reason to think that the relationship between these behavioural tendencies and in-role performance would change for neurodivergent candidates.
-The existing research suggests that neurodivergent people often have similar levels of personality characteristics (Lodi-Smith et al., 2019), but there is no evidence to suggest that the relationships between personality and performance are different for neurodivergent and neurotypical samples (Wegmeyer & Speer, 2023).
+The existing research suggests that neurodivergent people often have lower levels of personality characteristics (Lodi-Smith et al., 2019), but there is not enough research to indicate if there are differences in the relationships between personality and performance (Wegmeyer & Speer, 2023).
+Based on our past research on assessment equivalence, we suspect that we will find similar assessment functioning and validity between neurodivergent and neurotypical groups of people.
+However, based on current research we would expect to see small mean differences on some HPI scales.

 Are Hogan assessments fair for measuring psychological characteristics of neurodiverse groups?

-Our research demonstrates that measures from Hogan assessments are comparable across demographic groups (Hogan Assessment Systems, 2023a-g).
+Our approach to fairness ensures that our tools assess psychological characteristics relevant to professional success and development, minimising potential harmful biases against specific groups.
+Our research demonstrates that the Hogan assessments are comparable across all demographic groups tested (Hogan Assessment Systems, 2023a-g).
 Additionally, scale scores have been linked to performance in virtually every job in the global economy.
-The links between assessment scores and job performance do not differ by demographic groups (Hogan Assessment Systems, 2021); therefore, we believe our assessments would be equivalent across additional groups such as neurodivergent individuals.
+The links between assessment scores and job performance do not differ by demographic groups (Hogan Assessment Systems, 2021); therefore, we believe our assessments would be equivalent across additional groups such as various types of neurodivergence.

 Can Hogan assessments be used to diagnose types of neurodivergence?

 Our assessments are not clinical assessments and are specifically designed to assess typical, non-clinical, behavioural patterns.
 They cannot be used to diagnose any clinical conditions.
-We have tested our assessments alongside clinical assessments and the results indicate that our assessments are, psychometrically speaking, measuring different phenomena.
+We have tested our assessments alongside clinical assessments and the results indicate that our assessments are, psychometrically speaking, measuring different phenomena (Hogan Assessment Systems, 2024).

 Does Hogan recommend using cognitively loaded assessments for people who self-identify as neurodivergent?